 With clients including Twiggy, Sophie Dahl, Yasmin Le Bon and Erin O’Connor on its books - you’d be in excellent company if you landed a contract with this agency.
 This agency also works with a variety of top designers from Gucci and Calvin Klein to TopShop and Next.

 Models 1 has three demographics: men, women and talent.
 You need to be at least 5’8’’ to apply and professional photos are not a necessity, a simple headshot will suffice.

 Many of Storm’s models are featured in top-selling magazines, major advertising campaigns, some of Europe’s most prominent fashion shows and other high profile campaigns.
 There’s also no minimum height requirement at Storm.

 Aspiring models are encouraged to drop in the Storm’s HQ in South West London without an appointment Monday - Friday and between 10am - 12pm or 2pm - 4pm.
 Or you can apply via the website with a head shot, side profile and full-length shot.

 Elite London operates in more than 30 countries worldwide and accepts female models aged 15-24 and male models aged 15-28.
 Elite Model Look also scouts for talent on their Instagram page @eml_uk as well as other events around the UK, but more on that later.

-It also runs its annual Elite Model Look online casting competition, with names such as Cindy Crawford, Diane Kruger and Lara Stone all discovered through this prestigious international model contest.
+It also runs an annual Elite Model Look online casting competition, with names such as Cindy Crawford, Diane Kruger and Lara Stone all discovered through this prestigious international model contest.